Igonato/django-starter-2025/README.md

 - [ ] Add example of Channels
 - [ ] Implement a deployment guide for VPS
 - [ ] Implement a deployment guide for Kubernetes
-- [ ] Implement a guide for adding a SPA to the mix
+- [ ] Implement a guide for adding an SPA to the mix
 - [ ] Describe files and folder structure
-- [ ] Double check Django settigns
+- [ ] Double check Django settings

 ## Contributing